huangyingting/CopilotX/Github-Copilot.md

   - Dashboard entry point
   - Copilot coding agent Preview
   - MCP servers in Copilot
+### Content Exclusion
+You can prevent Copilot from accessing certain content, and review any changes to these settings.
+The feature is available from organizations with a Copilot Business or Copilot Enterprise plan.
+Content exclusion can be configured at the following levels:
+- Repository
+- Organization
+- Enterprise

+### Knowledge Base
+Markdown files hosted in GitHub.
+Enterprise plan.
+Knowledge bases are a way to bring together Markdown documentation across one or more repositories.
+When you ask a question in Copilot Chat with a knowledge base selected, Copilot will search the knowledge base for relevant information and synthesize a response.

 ### Github Copilot IDE Configuration
 - Copilot in your preferred coding environment, refer to [Installing the GitHub Copilot extension in your environment](https://docs.github.com/en/copilot/how-tos/set-up/install-copilot-extension), e.g., Visual Studio Code, JetBrains, Neovim, etc.